+Without exercise With full exercise

-Without exercise of option to purchase additional ADSs With full exercise of option to purchase additional ADSs
+of option to of option to

+purchase purchase

+additional ADSs additional ADSs

 Per ADS US\$ US\$

-Total US\$ US\$
+Total 2211 115\$

 We have also agreed to reimburse the underwriters for certain expenses in connection with this offering in an aggregate amount not exceeding US\$.
 Such reimbursements are deemed underwriting compensation by the Financial Industry Regulatory Authority, Inc.